Krider, E. Philip Department of Atmospheric Sciences, Institute of Atmospheric Physics, The University of Arizona, Tucson, Arizona.

 - Sprites, elves, and jets

-An abrupt, high-current electric discharge that occurs in the atmospheres of the Earth and other planets and that has a path length ranging from hundreds of feet to tens of miles.
-Lightning occurs in thunderstorms because vertical air motions and the interactions between cloud particles cause a separation of positive and negative charges.
+An abrupt, high-current electric discharge that occurs in the atmospheres of the Earth and other planets and that has a path length ranging from hundreds of meters to tens of kilometers.
+Lightning occurs in thunderstorms because vertical air motions and the interactions between cloud particles cause a separation of positive and negative charges (Fig. 1).
 See also: Atmospheric electricity; The electrical nature of thunderstorms

 The content above is only an excerpt.